zemian/cms-eval/README.md

 * Jekyll (ruby) https://jekyllrb.com/
 	- It's a ruby based generator
+	- It's fast!
+	- GitHub Pages supports this natively!
-	- QuartzScheudler site is using this
+	- The Quartz Scheduler site is using this

 * Pelican (python) https://blog.getpelican.com/
 	- It's python based, and it's fast and easy to install
 	- I like python and thought this would be best for me, but its default look is lacking.
+	- The Markdown support is only so so.

 * Hugo (goland) https://gohugo.io/
 	- Looks good and has many theme support and it looks good.
 But I don't know much of go programming.
+	- You need extra repository theme to customize it.

 * jbake https://jbake.org/
 	- Well java is my bread and butter lang, so I thought I will stick with this.
 Also the asciidoc support is good.
-So I choose this to make my github pages.
+	- It can be complicated if you do not know some basic Java.

 * VuePress https://vuepress.vuejs.org/guide/
 	- Use Markdown and VueJS to power blog or documentation site.
+	- The startup can be slow.
+	- The generate output has lots of changed files per one new post!

-### Gridsome
+### Gridsome (JS)

 https://gridsome.org